 Looking for inspiration:

-Also, check out how Darris and I welcomed our guests, hopefully it will give you an idea of just what you can do with this:
+Also, check out how Darris and I welcomed our guests, hopefully it will give you an idea of just what you can do with this. " The Scouting Report" because duh hubby is a b-ball coach lol!

 Eat, Drink & Don’t Forget the Welcome Newsletter!